A Guide to 13 Most Popular Japanese Language Exams

 The test comprises 10 levels, with level 10 being the easiest and level 1 the most difficult.
 They added two extra levels, pre-2 and pre-1.

-The test time is 40 minutes for levels 8–10 and 60 minutes for those in levels 1–7.
+The test duration is 40 minutes for levels 8–10 and 60 minutes for levels 1–7.
 You need at least 70% to pass levels 7 to pre-2 and 80% for levels 10, 9, 8, 2, pre-1, and 1.

 Level 1 and pre-1 are the most difficult ones to crack.
 Even native Japanese language speakers rarely pass these two challenging levels.